The Fundamental Subspaces of Ensemble Kalman Inversion: Numerical illustration

-\Cref{fig: rate illustration} plots the magnitude of the components of the observation space misfit and the state space residual of the EKI particles under both the deterministic and stochastic EKI dynamics.
-For both deterministic and stochastic EKI, the projectors are computed from the eigenvalue problems defined by the initial ensemble.
-Solid blue lines show the misfit/residual components projected by $\bcP$/$\bbP$ onto observable and populated space: for deterministic EKI, and for stochastic EKI with a large ensemble, we observe convergence at the expected $1/\sqrt{i}$ rate in this space, but stochastic EKI with a small ensemble fails to converge, because with only $J=5$ particles the true iterations~\cref{eq: stochastic misfit iteration,eq: stoch residual iteration} are far from the their idealized counterparts~\cref{eq: simplified stochastic misfit iteration,eq: stoch simplified LS iteration}.
-Dashed orange lines show the misfit/residual components projected by $\bcQ$/$\bbQ$ onto observable and unpopulated space: because there are no particles in this space, this component remains constant for both deterministic and stochastic EKI regardless of the ensemble size.
-Finally, dotted gray lines show the misfit/residual components projected by $\bcN$/$\bbN$ onto the unobservable space, which remain constant for deterministic EKI and approximately constant for stochastic EKI.
-Deviations in stochastic EKI behavior in the $\bcP$/$\bbP$ and $\bcN$/$\bbN$ subspaces from the theoretical results of \Cref{thm: stoch state convergence,thm: stochastic observation space convergence} reflect deviations of the true iterations~\cref{eq: stochastic misfit iteration,eq: stoch residual iteration} from their idealized analogues~\cref{eq: simplified stochastic misfit iteration,eq: stoch simplified LS iteration}.
+In \Cref{fig: rate illustration}, solid blue lines show the misfit/residual components projected by $\bcP$/$\bbP$ onto observable and populated space.
+For deterministic EKI, the ensemble size has no effect on the asymptotic convergence rate of this component, but ensemble size does affect \textit{pre}-asymptotic behavior: the small ensemble takes many more iterations to arrive at the asymptote than the large ensemble.
+For stochastic EKI with a large ensemble, we observe convergence close to the expected $1/\sqrt{i}$ rate in this space, but stochastic EKI with a small ensemble fails to converge.
+This is because with only $J=10$ particles the true iterations~\cref{eq: stochastic misfit iteration,eq: stoch residual iteration} are far from the their idealized counterparts~\cref{eq: simplified stochastic misfit iteration,eq: stoch simplified LS iteration}, whereas with $J = 5000$ particles the true iteration is closer to the idealized iteration we analyze.
+Dashed orange lines show the misfit/residual components projected by $\bcQ$/$\bbQ$ onto observable and unpopulated space: because there are no particles in this space, these components remain constant.
+Dotted gray lines show the misfit/residual components projected by $\bcN$/$\bbN$ onto the unobservable space, which also remain constant.
+We note that in the measurement space, the size of the unobservable $\bcN$-component of the misfit is independent of ensemble size because this component is exactly the component of the measured data $\by$ lying in $\Ker(\bH)$, whereas the size of the observable populated $\bcP$ [unpopulated $\bcQ$] component is larger [smaller] for the large ensemble, because more directions are populated.
+In state space, trends for observable populated $\bbP$ and observable unpopulated $\bbQ$ components are similar.
+However, in state space the unobservable $\bbN$ component is larger for the large ensemble because the large ensemble can span more directions of $\Ker(\bH)$.